Perl-Critic/PPI/README.md

     Index functions, variables and packages within Perl code, and doing search and graph (in the node/edge sense) analysis of large code bases.

+    [Perl::Critic](https://metacpan.org/pod/Perl::Critic), based on PPI, is a large, thriving tool for bug detection and style analysis of Perl code.

 - Refactoring